-The BEL program offers paid summer fellowships for pairs of undergraduate and graduate students (Bren MESM & PhD) to work on environmental science projects.
+The Bren Environmental Leadership (BEL) program offers paid summer fellowships for pairs of undergraduate and graduate students (Bren MESM) to work on environmental science projects.
 The program includes a wide range of projects each year, including both academic environmental science research and internships with Bren-UCSB partner organizations.
 The mission of this program is to increase the number of first-generation, low-income, and/or underrepresented students working towards careers in the environmental field and natural sciences.
 The 10-week intensive summer program provides fellowship support, networking, and training opportunities for BEL Fellows through connection with learning communities, career skills workshops, and presentation opportunities.

 Program Details